mikeizbicki/cmc-csci040/project_04/README.md

    For full credit, you must have at least 200 submissions, some of which should be self posts and some link posts.
    Duplicate submissions (i.e. submissions with the same title/selftext/url) do not count.

+   You must create a new file `bot_submissions.py` and place all of the code in this new file.
+   You should not modify the `bot.py` file to create submissions.

 1. Create an "army" of 5 bots that are all posting similar comments.
    This will require creating 5 different reddit accounts.
    You can use the same code for each bot (but different `praw.ini` files with the corresponding login credentials).